rohanj98/Bulldozer-price-prediction/README.md

 ## 4. Features

-Kaggle provides a [data dictionary]() detailing all of the features of the dataset.
+Kaggle provides a [data dictionary](https://github.com/rohanj98/Bulldozer-price-prediction/blob/main/data/Data%20Dictionary.xlsx) detailing all of the features of the dataset.

+## Modelling:
+I have used [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from Scikit-learn library

+## Hyperparamter Tuning
+Tuning the paramters of of our model to improve predictoin accuracy.

+A walkthrough notebook for the project can be found [here](https://github.com/rohanj98/Bulldozer-price-prediction/blob/main/bulldozer-price-prediction.ipynb)